johntoppo/React.js/README.md

 # React

-here is the simple step to start react with creating simple web app now i am going to tell you how to star the start react and how to start you own porject . before starting our project we have to know litle bit about react ......
+<p> Here is the simple step to start react with creating simple web app now I am going to tell you how to start  react and how to
+create your own porject using react.</p> before starting our project we have to know litle bit about react ......

 why  should learn React ?